transdigiware/blockchain/howto/create_join_network_with_apis.md

 If you use Enterprise Plan, you need to complete two steps to create a network with APIs.

-1. Create a blockchain service instance on {{site.data.keyword.cloud_notm}} with Enterprise Plan<!-- or Enterprise Plus Plan-->.
+1. Create a blockchain service instance on {{site.data.keyword.cloud_notm}} with Enterprise Plan.
 Retrieve your service instance ID and token as the basic auth username and password.
 For more information, see [Retrieving basic auth credential for API](/docs/services/blockchain/howto?topic=blockchain-swagger-network#swagger-network-retrieve-id-token).

 2. Call the **Create network** API using these service credentials.
 Issue this API against the api `swagger_url` retrieved from [Checking available network locations](/docs/services/blockchain/howto?topic=blockchain-swagger-network#swagger-network-check-location).
 Navigate to the ``swagger_url link`` to use the Swagger UI to issue the Create Network API, or programmatically issue the command using the URL address without ``/api-docs``.
 For example,